Table of Contents | Search Technical Documentation | References

 framework, which is the blueprint that guides the development of the cognitive assessment items and determines the content to be assessed.
 The

-The Governing Board and NCES begin with a developmental process and continue with extensive reviews by multiple groups.
+developmental process for the cognitive items and continue with extensive reviews by multiple groups.
 The Governing Board also oversees the development of the content framework and item specifications for contextual items.
 NCES oversees the development of the contextual items through a process similar to that used for developing the cognitive items.
 The process includes reviews by external advisory groups and field testing.
 Information from responses to these questions gives context to NAEP results and allows researchers to examine factors associated with academic achievement.